-The process to get things like barcodes, applying for a trademark, setting up your own Amazon brand registry and ordering products can take months.
+The process to get things like barcodes, applying for a trademark, setting up your own Amazon brand registry, and ordering your products can take months.

 I know this is a lot of info and you might not know what I am talking about yet (you will later on!), but trust me on this – part of the process is just waiting weeks or months for things to happen, get delivered or get approved.

 For the past several months, I’ve been slowly going through the course material.
 Because of my time constraints and I’m naturally slow when it comes to learning new things, I’ve been completing about one module per month.
 As I go through each module, I’m also applying the material and taking action.

 Each module is time-consuming and requires me to put in a lot of work.
 I want to make sure I fully understand everything I’m doing.
 So I’m probably a slower learner compared to other people in the course.

 Learning how Amazon private label and FBA works from a business seller perspective (not as a consumer who just makes purchases with a Prime account) has been like learning a foreign language, ha!

 The beginning stage was the hardest.
 I was so frustrated the first couple of months and was ready to quit.
 Nothing made sense and it wasn’t clicking for me.
 But, I powered through and rewatched the lessons, kept taking notes, and kept applying the material.

 The first thing I had to do was pick my product(s) and I couldn’t pick one.
 It took me two to three months to lock in on ONE item for my to order – ugh!